itsjavi/llama3-rag-chatbot/README.md

 # Llama3 RAG Chatbot

-This project demonstrates how to use Llama3 and a vector DB to create a chatbot that can answer questions about any webpage.
+This project provides the basics and demonstrates how to use Llama3 and a vector DB to create a chatbot that can answer questions about any webpage.

 Built using: LangChain, OLlama, Llama3, ChromaDB and Gradio UI